The Supremes: Ross's departure

 Holland–Dozier–Holland left Motown in early 1968 after a dispute with the label over royalties and profit sharing.
 From "Reflections" in 1967 to "The Weight" in 1969, only six out of the eleven released singles reached the Top 20; 1968's "Love Child" made it to number 1.
 Due to the tension within the group and stringent touring schedules, neither Mary Wilson nor Cindy Birdsong appear on many of these singles; they were replaced on these recordings by session singers such as the Andantes.
 The changes within the group and their decreasing sales were signs of changes within the music industry.
 The gospel-based soul of female performers such as Aretha Franklin had eclipsed the Supremes' pop-based sound, which had by now evolved to include more middle-of-the-road material.
 In a cultural climate now influenced more than ever by countercultural movements such as the Black Panther Party, the Supremes found themselves attacked for not being "black enough", and lost ground in the black music market.

 In mid-1968, Motown initiated a number of high-profile collaborations for the Supremes with their old colleagues, the Temptations.
-Besides the fact that both groups had come up together, the pairings made financial sense: the Supremes had a mostly white fanbase, while the Temptations a mostly black fanbase.
 By 1969, the label began plans for a Diana Ross solo career.
 A number of candidates—most notably Syreeta Wright—were considered to replace Ross.
 After seeing 24-year-old Jean Terrell perform with her brother Ernie in Florida, Berry Gordy decided on Ross' replacement.
 Terrell was signed to Motown and began recording the first post-Ross Supremes songs with Wilson and Birdsong during the day, while Wilson and Birdsong toured with Ross at night.
 At the same time, Ross began to make her first solo recordings.
 On November 2, 1969, Ross's solo career was first reported by the Detroit Free Press.

 "Someday We'll Be Together" was recorded with the intent of releasing it as the first solo single for Diana Ross.
 Desiring a final Supremes number 1 record, Gordy instead had the song released as a Diana Ross & the Supremes single, despite the fact that neither Wilson nor Birdsong sang on the record.
 "Someday We'll Be Together" hit number 1 on the American pop charts, becoming not only the Supremes' twelfth and final number 1 hit, but also the final number 1 hit of the 1960s.
 This single also would mark the Supremes' final television appearance together with Ross, performing on The Ed Sullivan Show on December 21, 1969.